kgateway-dev/kgateway/test/kubernetes/README.md

 ### Actions
 A [ClusterAction](./testutils/actions/action.go) is a function that will be executed against the cluster, to mutate it's state.

-Actions are intended to mirror actions that users of the product can take.
-As a result, we want to avoid writing custom code that is _just_ used by our tests.
-Please consider adding the functionality to a utility package ([utils](/pkg/utils), [cli-utils](/pkg/cliutil)), and then creating a thin wrapper for that utility in our tests.

 _For more details on the actions, see the [actions](./testutils/actions) package._

 ### Assertions